 - Differences between registering Croatian citizenship and applying for it

 - Who qualifies to register Croatian citizenship

 - How to register Croatian citizenship

 - How to get help with your citizenship registration

 When registering Croatian citizenship, you are asking for something you are already entitled to.
 You have a birthright to citizenship based on origin.

 The process of applying is for those who are using lineage or some other reason as their basis for gaining citizenship.
 In terms of lineage, a full application is required for grandchildren, great-grandchildren, spouses and adopted children, to name a few examples.

 If you need to apply for citizenship, here is a post that explains the requirements and process.

 If you are unsure if you qualify for citizenship, find out right now by clicking here.

 If you were born after October 8, 1991 AND at least one of your parents was a Croatian citizen at the time of your birth AND you are younger than 21, then you qualify to register your citizenship.

 If you were born after October 8, 1991 AND at least one of your parents was a Croatian citizen at the time of your birth AND you are older than 21, then you qualify to register your citizenship before January 1, 2023 (the deadline was prolonged in November 2021).

 If you do not fall into any of the above categories or you parents did not gain citizenship until after you were born, then you must apply for citizenship.
 To find out how you can apply for citizenship, click here.

 - Completed application – Download it here

-- A copy of your birth certificate (apostilled/legalized then officially translated and notarized)
+- Copy of your birth certificate (apostilled/legalized then officially translated and notarized)

-- A copy of your marriage certificate, if you are married (apostilled/legalized then officially translated and notarized)
+- Copy of your marriage certificate, if you are married (apostilled/legalized then officially translated and notarized)

 - Copy of your passport (notarized)